 Culver City is currently working on a redesign that will shorten the underground storage system to be installed along Washington Boulevard.
 The underground storage system will only be installed between Costco's east and west driveway entrances/exits.
 The remaining underground storage system will be placed along the westside of Glencoe Avenue north of Washington Blvd.
 The redesign is anticipated to be completed by the end of this calendar year, December 2019.
 Due to the redesign, the City is tentatively postponing the construction to the summer of 2020.

 The entire project will take approximately 1 year with construction of the underground chambers and required piping along Washington Boulevard estimated to be approximately eight (8) months.
 The additional underground chambers will be constructed in phases on Glencoe Avenue north of Washington Blvd.
 The sewer connection west of Lincoln on Washington Boulevard is proposed to be completed at night only (after 9:00 p.m.) and will take approximately two (2) months to complete.
 The work area associated to the sewer connection will be plated during the day for vehicular traffic.
 The redesign proposes only one landscaped median to be constructed within the existing painted medians and will not remove any lanes once complete.
 The remainder of the landscaped medians on Washington Boulevard east of Redwood will be constructed by the Community Development Department at a later date.

 Pursuant to the California Environmental Quality Act (CEQA) guidelines, an Initial Study (IS) determined that the project will not have a significant adverse impact on the environment with mitigation incorporation.
 A Mitigated Negative Declaration (MND) finding is adequate.

-For more information, please call Lee Torres, Senior Civil Engineer, Public Works Environmental Programs and Operations Division at (310) 253-6457.
+For more information, please call Kim Braun, Public Works Environmental Programs and Operations Division Manager at (310) 253-6421.

 - Project Map (pending)